War of Canudos: Background

 The conflict had its origins in the former settlement of Canudos (named Belo Monte by its inhabitants, meaning "Beautiful Hill" in Portuguese) in the semi-arid backcountry (or sertão) of Bahia.
 In the late 19th Century, the region suffered with poverty, with an economy based on subsistence agriculture and cattle raising, severely lacking infrastructure.
 The disenfranchised population drew equally from rural and urban portions of the region and represented a "broad spectrum of ethnic and economic origins".
-It was a fertile ground for the growth of dissatisfaction with the new Republic, proclaimed on November 15, 1889, after a military coup against the ruling emperor, Pedro II.
+It was a fertile ground for the growth of dissatisfaction with the new Republic, proclaimed on 15 November 1889, after a military coup against the ruling emperor, Pedro II.
 While the republic was strongly supported by much of the urban population, the old emperor was still beloved by the common people.
 For the sertanejos, "the only change" that came with the establishment of the republic was "an increase in taxes."

 This period was characterized by considerable political, social and economic instability, as the military fought to put down revolts all over the country.
 It was, therefore "immensely unpopular" and dangerous to be known as anything other than republican during this time.
-At the onset of this early republican era, a man by the name of Antônio Vincente Mendes Maciel, also known as Antônio Conselheiro (Antônio, the Counselor) began rising to prominence.
+At the onset of this early republican era, a man by the name of Antônio Vicente Mendes Maciel, known as Antônio Conselheiro (Antônio, the Counselor) began rising to prominence in Bahia's hinterlands.
 He was one of the many itinerant religious figures in the backcountry of Brazil.
-He traveled from village to village with his followers, assisting the local communities and garnering support from small farmers, "collecting money and organizing labor for the construction of churches, dams and cemeteries".
+Conselheiro traveled from village to village with his followers, assisting the local communities and garnering support from small farmers, "collecting money and organizing labor for the construction of churches, dams and cemeteries".
 As an increasing number of supporters joined his cause, Conselheiro drew the attention and hostility of the local landowners, who disapproved of his ideals.

 Conselheiro claimed to be a prophet and predicted the return of the legendary Portuguese king Sebastian (see Sebastianism).
 He held that "it was the monarch’s God-given right to rule", which caused him to be progressively branded as a monarchist figure by the unstable Republic at the time.
 The ultra-conservative doctrine he preached, implicitly criticizing the "wayward behavior" of many priests, was "attractive" to many sertanejos, and led the Church hierarchy to view him as a "threat to the Church's authority and popularity".

-After wandering through the states of Ceará, Pernambuco, Sergipe and Bahia, he eventually decided to settle permanently in 1893 with his followers in the backlands of Bahia, in the farming community of Canudos, near Monte Santo, Bahia on the Vaza-Barris River.
+After wandering through the states of Ceará, Pernambuco, Sergipe and Bahia, he eventually decided to settle permanently in 1893 with his followers in the backlands of Bahia, in the farming community of Canudos, near Monte Santo, Bahia on the banks of the Vaza-Barris River.
 The village was very small but offered the Conselheiristas protection, as the location was hard to access.
 Within two years, as the religious community prospered, Conselheiro convinced several thousand followers to join him, eventually making it the second-largest urban center in Bahia at the time.
 The settlement was supported by cultivation of crops and export of leather, with residents allowed to retain private property and businesses.
 "The poor were maintained through donations to the community".